-Ready to put your bass fishing skills to the test?
+Ready to put your fishing skills to the test?
 Captain John Young's got just the trip for you on Lake Buchanan and Inks Lake.
-This ain't your average guided fishing excursion – it's a laser-focused mission to land some serious bass.
-We're talking 4 hours of prime fishing time, kicking off at the crack of dawn when the big ones are biting.
-If you know your way around a rod and can work a lure like a pro, you're in for some world-class action on these Texas waters.
+This 4-hour morning charter is tailor-made for anglers who know their stuff and want to land some serious bass.
+We're talking Largemouth, Striped, White, and even those hard-fighting Hybrid Stripers.
+If you can handle your rod and work a lure like a pro, you're in for some of the best bass action Central Texas has to offer.

 Vehicle Guest Capacity: 6